aericki/breakinglocations-frontend/README.md

     yarn add && yarn
     ```

-3. Configure the `.env` file with the following variables:
+3. Start the frontend in the folder:

-    ```
-    DATABASE_URL="SQLITE or your preferred backend"
-    ```

-4. Run Prisma migration:

-    In the backend folder:

     ```bash
-    npx prisma migrate dev --name init
-    ```

-5. Start the frontend in the folder:
-    ```bash
     npm run dev
     ```

-6. Access the application at `http://localhost:5173`.
+4. Access the application at `http://localhost:5173`.

 ## 📌 Usage